 Open Whenever Woodward Park is Open

 The Linnaeus Butterfly Garden is open, even when the main Linnaeus garden is not.
 It is located along the drive and parking lot outside the gates, across from the Red Barn Visitor’s Center.
 Come early in the morning, at mid-day, or in the evening.
-The Linnaeus Butterfly Garden is always available when Woodward Park is available (5am-11pm).
+The Linnaeus Butterfly Garden is always available whenever Woodward Park is (5am-11pm).

 Linnaeus Gardeners are Here to Help